zeozeozeo/trash/examples/blog/pages/posts/trash-demo.md

   </div>
 </div>

-Note how we're appending `?w=100px` after the image URL and Trash automatically knows to make it 100px, even though the host doesn't support it:
+Notice how we're appending `?w=100px` after the image URL and Trash automatically knows to make it 100px, even though the host doesn't support it:

 ```markdown
 ![](https://your-image.com/image.png?w=100px)